MRI-Lab-Graz/psycho-validator/docs/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary: B, C, A Tasks

-This document summarizes the comprehensive refactoring and improvements made to the psycho-validator project.
+This document summarizes the comprehensive refactoring and improvements made to the prism-validator project.

 ## Task B: Clean Package Boundary ✅